fallen-icarus/cardano-swaps/README.md

 trading pairs instead of it being siloed into one trading pair as in TradFi and LP based DEXs.

 Finally, through the use of beacon tokens, the protocol is fully p2p.
 No batchers are required although they can be used if desired.
+And thanks to beacon tokens, users can get their own addresses which guarantees users maintain full delegation and voting control of their assets at all times.

-All of this is achieved while still enabling users to maintain full spending custody, full delegation control, and full voting control of their assets.
+The only remaining challenge is the querying capacity of existing off-chain APIs, such as Blockfrost or Koios.
+(This is not a limitation for users with powerful enough hardware, as they can run their own API database).

-### Low-Level Overview
+## Specification

 Each type of swap is comprised of a validator / beacon policy pair.
 This means that each type of swap gets its own universal address.
 For example, all of Alice's one-way swaps, regardless of the